CristianGonzalez24/calculator-web/README.md

 ## Authors

-- This project was created by [Cristian González] (https://github.com/CristianGonzalez24).
+- This project was created by [Cristian Gonzalez](https://github.com/CristianGonzalez24).

 ## License